HaldInc/HaldInc.github.io/VelocityX/readme.md

 Again, I ended up overengineering the front cover a bit too much :)

-The fist iteration had a screw locking the front cover.
-This design results in a bigger bump on the
+The first iteration had a screw locking the front cover.
+This design results in a bigger bump on the inner side that would collide with the moving shutters; therefore, I needed a new solution.
+I ended up with a solution that is more integrated into the rear panel itself.

 <div style="display:flex; flex-wrap:wrap; justify-content:center;">
   <img src="./BatCover_firstVer.jpg" height="300">   <!-- battery cover 1st version  -->